401(k) plan costs can be broken into three general categories: startup costs, employer contributions (optional), and plan administration fees

 Think that 401(k) plans are an expensive benefit reserved exclusively for large businesses with deep pockets?
 Think again.
 While this may have been a reality in the past, many companies— including small businesses—aren’t aware that 401(k) plans can be affordable and attainable.

 These days, 401(k) providers can use technology to cut costs.
 Additionally, there are tax credits that could help cover startup costs for new plans.
 Finally, offering a 401(k) can provide businesses with tax deductions, which helps reduce the overall costs of the plan.

 Given the options available, it’s a good idea to examine if a 401(k) plan might now be an option for your business.

 A Human Interest 401(k) plan can connect directly with your favorite payroll provider and has zero transaction fees.

 The costs associated with launching and maintaining a 401(k) plan for your small business, can be broken into three general categories:

-Employer match (optional)
+Employer contributions, such as a match or profit-sharing (optional)